 To create such an estimate we actually need to make three of them, and then address statistics analysis.

-The 3 points of estimates are as below:
+The 3 points of design estimates are as below:

 After you have made these three estimations, count the final result according to the following formula: